Biden’s Last Stand?

-The iconic moment for Joe Biden in the New Hampshire candidate debate in was during a relatively early discussion of impeachment, and the former veep, after mentioning impeachment witness Alexander Vindman’s firing by the White House, and he suddenly started exhorting the audience to stand up for Vindman, stand up for Vindman, STAND UP FOR VINDMAN!
+The iconic moment for Joe Biden in the New Hampshire candidate debate was during a relatively early discussion of impeachment, when the former veep, after mentioning impeachment witness Alexander Vindman’s firing by the White House, suddenly started exhorting the audience to stand up for Vindman, stand up for Vindman, STAND UP FOR VINDMAN!
 The debate crowd at St. Anselm’s College, perhaps half of whom were familiar with Vindman’s name, dutifully started standing up.
-Perhaps a few were old enough to remember that this was the signature stunt of another veep who ran for president, Hubert H. Humphrey, way back in 1968:
+Perhaps a few were old enough to remember that this was the signature stunt of another veep who ran for president, Hubert H. Humphrey, way back in 1968 (as recorded by Theodore White in The Making of the President 1968):

 In good form…he could lift the evangelist’s voice and declaim for the rights of blacks and white Americans as well: “I stand on human equality, on equality of opportunity for every American, regardless of race, color or creed.
 Stand up, I tell you, stand up for human rights, stand up, STAND UP”–and the entire audience, carried away by his concern, rose and gave him a standing ovation.